cubicYYY/Personal-Blog-with-Hexo-Cactus/source/_posts/Rust-Async-Demystified-p1.md

    ![switching](async-single.svg)
 - Sync + Parallelism: in-task parallelism, but still sequentially execute tasks.
    ![partial parallelism](sync-multi.svg)
-  - Even some tasks may have internal parallelism, all tasks have to run sequentially.
+  - Even though some tasks may have internal parallelism, all tasks have to run sequentially.
 - Async + Parallelism: full parallelism.
    ![full parallelism](async-multi.svg)
-  - As soon as the current task completes or needs to wait, the thread is immediately idle and ready to receive a task that is ready to be executed.
+  - As soon as the current task is completed or needs to wait, the thread is immediately idle and ready to receive a task ready to be executed.

 ---